tvdboom/ATOM/docs_sources/user_guide/training.md

 parameters they get from their respective packages.
 To select different ones, use `est_params`.
-There are two ways to add custom parameters to the models: adding them directly to the dictionary as key-value pairs or through multiple dicts with the model names as keys.
+There are two ways to add custom parameters to the models: adding them directly to the dictionary as key-value pairs or through various dictionaries with the model names as keys.

 Adding the parameters directly to `est_params` will share them across all models in the pipeline.
 In this example, both the XGBoost and the